Pixpipe/pixpipejs/cookbook/readme.md

 - [Pako](https://github.com/nodeca/pako), for high speed file compression/decompression in JS.
 - [FileSaver.js](https://github.com/eligrey/FileSaver.js), to easly trigger file downloading to the user
 - [expr-eval](https://github.com/silentmatt/expr-eval), to evaluate math expression and create quick filter prototype
+- [js-md5](https://github.com/emn178/js-md5), to generate a unique checksum for each loaded files

 # Core architecture
 Pixpipe is strongly *object oriented* and relies a lot on inheritance.
 As said in the `readme`, it was inpired by *ITK* for its genericity because it make the pipeline scalable and modular.